-Long recognised as Australia’s foremost jazz, blues and soul singer, Renee Geyer (born 1952) has issued 14 albums over the course of a 30+ year career.
+Long recognised as Australia’s foremost jazz, blues and soul singer, Renee Geyer (born 1953) issued 15 studio albums over the course of a 40+ year career.

-By that time, she had teamed up with jazz/funk band Sanctuary.
+By then, she had teamed up with jazz/funk band Sanctuary.
 When they came to record her Ready To Deal album, Sanctuary became known as The Renee Geyer Band.

 Ready To Deal was a success and spawned three singles; (I Give You) Sweet Love, Heading In The Right Direction and If Loving You Is Wrong.
 During that period, The Renee Geyer Band supported overseas visitors like Eric Clapton.